GannettDigital/api-docs/source/index.html.md

   - Event driven interface to the data – automated exchange based on specific event or rules occurring

-  - Webhooks for contact creation on the LOCALiQ platform
+  - Webhooks for contact creation on the LocaliQ platform

   - Webhooks for interactions occurring on your campaign; call, chat, web & email events.